 A video (maximum length of three minutes) must be uploaded for all submissions.
-This is your opportunity to concisely explain directly to the jury the resiliency concept your submission has identified and how your proposal addresses the issue.
+This is your opportunity to concisely explain directly to the jury the human health concept your submission has identified and how your proposal addresses the issue.
 Your “elevator pitch” to the jury, this video should provide an overview of the submission, the content, and the thesis of your concept.

 Please note: the video will not be evaluated for its production quality, but is an introduction of the idea directly to the jury members.
 This is not final video content for public viewing.

 Jury and Judging Criteria

-The jury will include a diverse mix of professionals who deeply understand the profession of architecture, the relevant issues, and media and communications.
-The jury will reflect diversity with respect to gender, geographical location within Ontario, and age.
+The jury will include a mix of professionals who deeply understand the profession of architecture, the relevant issues, and media and communications.
+The jury will reflect the OAA’s commitment to Equity, Diversity, and Inclusion.